John Deere: Non-serviceability by owners or third parties

-Late model John Deere farm equipment has been criticized for being impossible to be serviced or repaired by owners or third parties; only John Deere has access to computer code required for this and to accept non-John-Deere replacement parts.
+Late model John Deere farm equipment has been criticized for being impossible to be serviced or repaired by owners or third parties.
+Only John Deere has access to computer code required for this and to accept non-John-Deere replacement parts.
 Remote locking by the manufacturer may also be possible.
 This effectively makes the equipment unusable without the continued involvement of John Deere.
-It was reported that during the 2022 Russian invasion of Ukraine Russian troops stole Ukrainian farm equipment and took it back to Russia, but that the dealers who owned the equipment locked it remotely.
+It was reported that during the 2022 Russian invasion of Ukraine, Russian troops stole Ukrainian farm equipment and took it back to Russia, but that the dealers who owned the equipment locked it remotely.

 John Deere's license covering the internal software on tractor control computers does not allow users or independent mechanics to modify the software.
 This prevents repairs by farmers and creates a monopoly for John Deere dealerships.
 John Deere claims user repair is forbidden by the Digital Millennium Copyright Act, through bypassing of digital rights management.
 Groups including the Electronic Frontier Foundation have criticised this activity, being contrary to the right to repair.
 Some farmers use Ukrainian versions of John Deere software to circumvent restrictions on repair.
 In February 2022, the US Senate introduced a bill to allow farmers to perform their own repairs.
 As of April 2022, right-to-repair bills had been introduced in 26 states.

-On January 9, 2023, John Deere signed a memorandum of understanding (MOU) with the American Farm Bureau Federation (AFBF) in which the company agreed to allow farmers and independent repair shops to purchase access to John Deere software, manuals, and other information needed to fix John Deere equipment.
-Walter Schweitzer, President of the Montana Farmers Union, however, expressed skepticism about the agreement, pointing out that the private-sector MOU lacks a legal enforcement mechanism and allows the company to pull out of the MOU if any right-to-repair legislation is enacted.
-Moreover, as part of the MOU, the AFBF agreed to encourage state farm bureaus to "refrain from introducing, promoting, or supporting federal or state 'Right to Repair' legislation that imposes obligations beyond the commitments in this MOU."
+In January 2023, John Deere signed a memorandum of understanding (MOU) with the American Farm Bureau Federation (AFBF) in which the company agreed to allow farmers and independent repair shops to purchase access to John Deere software, manuals, and other information needed to fix John Deere equipment.
+Walter Schweitzer, President of the Montana Farmers Union, expressed skepticism about the agreement, pointing out that the private-sector MOU lacks a legal enforcement mechanism and allows the company to pull out of the MOU if any right-to-repair legislation is enacted.
+As part of the MOU, the AFBF agreed to encourage state farm bureaus to "refrain from introducing, promoting, or supporting federal or state 'Right to Repair' legislation that imposes obligations beyond the commitments in this MOU."

-The issue addressed by the MOU is still a problem for users of John Deere farm equipment in other countries such as Australia, where agricultural machinery is not covered by the country's first right to repair law, a federal statute providing for mandatory data sharing in the automotive sector.
+The issue addressed by the MOU is still a problem for users of John Deere farm equipment in other countries such as Australia, where agricultural machinery is not covered by Australia's first right to repair law, a federal statute providing for mandatory data sharing in the automotive sector.
 In Australia, agricultural industry bodies have been and are lobbying for right to repair laws covering agricultural machinery.
-Additionally, in November 2024 that country's federal and state treasurers entered into a 10-year intergovernmental agreement on national competition policy that the federal treasurer, Jim Chalmers, has said was "an important first step towards delivering broader 'right to repair' reforms ... especially in agriculture and farming".
+In November 2024, Australia's federal and state treasurers entered into a 10-year intergovernmental agreement on national competition policy that the federal treasurer, Jim Chalmers, has said was "an important first step towards delivering broader 'right to repair' reforms ... especially in agriculture and farming".